How to stop your eyesight deteriorating & getting worse - can we slow down myopia?

 - If you’re researching nurseries for your small humans, make sure time spent playing outdoors and the outside space is a key factor.

-- Change the time you walk the dog, or pop to the shops so it’s not in darkness.
+- Change the time you walk the dog, or pop to the shops so it’s not in darkness to get more natural light.

 - Quit the gym!
 Get outside on your bike or look for outdoor classes and sports instead.